How much does it cost to manufacture 500 pairs of custom boxers?

 Low MOQs sound great.
 Reality bites later.
 Elastic mills ask for meters.
 Dye houses ask for kilos.
 Small orders trigger surcharges and delays.

-Most factories target 500–1,000 units per style.
-Fabric dye lots often need 200–300 kg per color.
-Jacquard waistbands need 1,000–3,000 meters.
+Most factories target 500–1,000 units per style1.
+Fabric dye lots often need 200–300 kg per color2.
+Jacquard waistbands need 1,000–3,000 meters3.
 Workarounds exist.
 I use stock colors, printed elastic, and hold-over trims to make 500-piece runs work.

 What MOQs really look like